ctwayen/DSC180A_Replication_Task-/README.md

 run.py
     --params:
         model: the model chose to run.
 Only support graph (GCN), (LPA_GCN), (n_GCN).
 Default is GCN
         dataset: the dataset.
-Now only support cora
+Only support cora and arxiv
         cora_path: the path for cora dataset.
 Default is the relative path '/data/'
         output_path: the path for output json file.
 Default is the relative path '/config/model-output.json'
         n: how many hidden layers used in n_GCN default is 0